mattPiratt/PragmaGO.TECH/README.md

 # Fee Structure and definitions

 The fee structure doesn't follow a particular algorithm and it is possible that the same fee will be applicable for different amounts.
-Example definitions of loan values and corresponding fees can be seen in fixtures/termXX.csv files.
-Any number of definitions can be defined there.
+Example definitions of loan values and corresponding fees can be seen in fixtures/ directory.
+Definitions can be changed.

 # Installation and how to run